Master the mundane

 Okay, you are still here.

-The question emerges if there is more than anecdotal value in this short article, since I have no magic pill to sell and simply boast about my self-discipline.
+The question emerges if there is more than anecdotal value in this short article, since I have no magic pill to sell and just boast about my self-discipline.

-But maybe it is interesting, how I started with about age 19.
+But maybe it is interesting, how I started at about age 19.

 Released from the military service, I had a small belly from eating too many pizzas and sweets during the night-shifts in a military police unit.

-Then one day I decided to make a short run for 10 minutes, because the weather was so nice.
-I didn’t enjoy it, but I felt somehow good afterwards .
+One day, after a morning spent with the usual sedentary activities, I decided to make a short run for 10 minutes because the weather was so nice.
+I didn’t enjoy it, but I felt somehow good afterwards.
 The next day it was 20 minutes.
 A week later it was an hour.
 And half a year later it was my first half-marathon (time was almost two hours, but anyway).

-Do you think you can copy such a habit?
+Do you think you can copy a habit of that kind?

-I have a sequence of of morning rituals since a couple of years, deliberately chosen exercises that I hate most: e.g. push-ups.
-After I made a short work-out, everything starts to flow.
+I conceived a sequence of of morning rituals a couple of years ago, and I deliberately picked exercises that I hate most: push-ups and pull-ups.
+After I am done with my short work-out, everything starts to flow.

-It is little effort afterwards to take a cold shower or memorize some vocabulary in the train when I commute to my workplace, and even less effort to do tedious paperwork.
+It is little effort afterwards to take a cold shower or memorize some vocabulary in the train when I commute to my workplace, and even less effort to deal with tedious paperwork.

 It is no effort to run in the evening, and then do rope jumping.
-That is all part of my second nature.
+It is my second nature or at least a habit, like surfing the net or reading the newspaper for other people.

 The habit loop

-Besides the illustration of the slight edge in this blog-article, you might consider questioning your own routines, and identify the bad ones.
+Besides the illustration of the so-called slight edge principle in this blog-article, you might consider questioning your own routines, and identify the bad ones.

-The cue is rather tricky to find, but sometimes it is boredom or a certain time of day when – for example – people surf social media, watch TV or eat candy bars (the routine).
+The cue is rather tricky to find, but sometimes it is boredom or a certain time of day when people start eating unhealthy carbohydrates or surfing social media (the routine).

 The reward is also not always so obvious.
-In my case (when I make my workout) it is exhaustion and feeling every muscle.
+In my case (doing my workout) it is exhaustion and feeling every muscle.

 In other cases, it could be a distraction or simply a short opportunity to socialize.

-The key is always, to replace the unwanted routine for the particular cue and the particular reward.
+The key is, to replace the unwanted routine for the particular cue and the particular reward (The Golden Rule of Habit Change).

-We can try to outwit it, as I do it partially successful.
+We can try to outwit laziness and bad habits, as I do it more or less successfully.